fal-works/p5js-templates/docs/use-ts-in-js.md

 [> Home](./)

+[VS Code](https://code.visualstudio.com/) itself has strong support for [TypeScript](https://www.typescriptlang.org/) by default.
+And your JavaScript code can also benefit from it even if you don't use TypeScript.

 ## Use type declaration

 [@types/p5](https://www.npmjs.com/package/@types/p5) a type declaration for p5.js.
-This is something you'll need if you create p5.js sketches with [TypeScript](https://www.typescriptlang.org/).
+This is something you'll need if you create p5.js sketches with TypeScript.

-However, even if you don't use TypeScript, this type declaration is still useful for you.
-This is because VS Code itself has strong support for TypeScript by default.
+However, this type declaration is useful for your JavaScript code as well.

 Use it as follows: